Saturday's Scottish Gossip

 St Mirren's Stephen Robinson is a major contender for the Northern Ireland manager's job after the departure of his fellow former Motherwell boss, Ian Baraclough, following a poor string of results.
 (Daily Record)

-Irish FA chiefs are plotting an ambitious move to lure former Brechin City boss Michael O'Neill back into the Northern Irish manager's seat.
+Irish FA chiefs are plotting an ambitious move to lure former Brechin City boss Michael O'Neill back into the Northern Ireland manager's seat.
 (Scottish Sun, print edition)

 Rangers'Giovanni van Bronckhorst says he was told when taking his coaching badges that head coaches are guaranteed the sack at least once in their career, but the Dutchman hopes he can avoid that fate as he sympathised with predecessor Steven Gerrard, who lost his job this week with Aston Villa.
 (Daily Record)